Everything ‘wrong’ with Kate Middleton’s Mother’s Day photo

 The Associated Press (AP), Agence France-Presse (AFP), EPA, Getty, Reuters and the UK’s leading news agency PA are among those that have so far recalled the photo.

-Alongside Charlotte’s sleeve, he pointed to her hair as well as the misaligned edge of her skirt.
-He also highlighted Kate’s zip, which does not appear to line up in the photo, her face, sweater, and hair.
-He also pointed out apparent “alterations” on both of the sweaters of Prince Louis and George.
+Mr Baradat also highlighted Kate’s zip, which does not appear to line up in the photo, and claimed there had also been edits to the princess’s face, sweater, hair, and skirt.
+He also pointed out apparent “alterations” to the sweaters worn by Prince Louis and George.

 Mr Baradat said he spotted copy and pastes, as well as blurring, calling the edits “very gross and visible”.